 Prior to Liferay 6.0, the default configurations of many Liferay portlets allowed power users, but not regular users, to access them.
 Liferay 6.0 and subsequent versions grant the same default permissions to both power users and regular users.
 This way, portal administrators are not forced to use the power users role.
 However, Liferay encourages those who do to create their own custom permissions for the role.

-Now that we’ve seen how to use organizations and user groups to manage users and how to use roles to define permissions, let’s examine the general portal settings you can configure.
+Now that we’ve seen how to use organizations and user groups to manage users and how to use roles to define permissions, let’s learn how to configure portal password policies.